unrealwork/atsd-use-cases/USMortality/README.md

 | 2003-06-28  | Akron        | OH     | East-North-Central  | 2.0         | 2.0                         | 100.0                          | 197542     |
 ```

-Here a few noteworthy points regarding this query.
+A few noteworthy points regarding this query.

 1) This query has the same structure as for the query directly above, but 2 metrics are specified: `cdc.pneumonia_and_influenza_deaths` AND `cdc.all_deaths`.<br />
 2) `JOIN` merges records with the same entity, tags, and time.<br />